A Globally Harmonized System (GHS)

 MSDS Online at Alfred University

 All safety data sheets for Alfred University can be found on the internet at MSDS.
-Please use the following link for instructions and access to the site.
+Please use the link for instructions and access to the site.

 If your work area or laboratory does not have access to a computer, a hard copy of all SDS’s in a 3-ring binder must be maintained in addition to the electronic copy.
 Supervisors are responsible for assigning an MSDS Online site administrator, and notifying EH&S when a new site administrator has been assigned.
 EH&S will train MSDS Online site administrators utilizing both online and individual training.